Jun711/jun711.github.io/_posts/2019-02-20-how-to-set-ttl-for-amazon-dynamodb-entries.md

 You need to configure your DDB tables to set up time-to-live attribute using AWS CLI or AWS DynamoDB Console.

 ### 1 AWS CLI
-You can use AWS DynamoDB [update-time-to-live command](https://docs.aws.amazon.com/cli/latest/reference/dynamodb/update-time-to-live.html#){:target="_blank"}.
+You can use AWS DynamoDB CLI [update-time-to-live command](https://docs.aws.amazon.com/cli/latest/reference/dynamodb/update-time-to-live.html#){:target="_blank"}.
 The following is the command synopsis.

 ```
 update-time-to-live